 2) Active Contingent

 After a seller accepts an offer from a buyer, the offer is contingent in relation to the buyers’ ability to meet some conditions before the finalization of the sale.
-Contingencies may require the buyer to sell their home, receive mortgage approval, or reach an agreement with the seller regarding home inspection.
+Contingencies may require the buyer to sell their home, receive mortgage approval, or reach an agreement with the seller regarding the home inspection.
+Using artificial intelligence in automating your marketing and sales process will definitely benefit both parties.

 3) Active under contract